Working day adjusted (2005 = 100)

 Section G ‘Wholesale and retail trade, repair of motor vehicles and motorcycles’ under NACE.BG 2008.
 The indices are calculated by groups defined in Regulation (EC) 1893/2006 on NACE.BG 2008.

 |Statistical concepts and definitions|

-The indices are published from January 2000 to the last month of the reference year.
+The indices are published as time series from January 2000 to the last month of the current reporting year.